Pellenes vanharteni: Description

 The spider's reproductive system is similar to others in the genus.
 The male has a neat semi-spherical cymbium and a smaller but similarly shaped palpal bulb.
 There is a narrow spike-like embolus projecting from it, which is accompanied by a membrane or apophysis that makes it look as if the spider has a double embolus.
 They curve, following the contour of the palpal bulb and do not project beyond the cymbium.
 The palpal tibia has a rounded apophysis that has a wide base and a slight curve to its end.
 The female has not been described.

 Distribution and habitat

-Pellenes spiders can be found across the Afrotropical, Holarctic and Indomalayan realms.
 Pellenes vanharteni is endemic to Cape Verde.
 It was first found on the island of Sal.
 The holotype was found near Santa Maria in 1988.
 Other examples have been found on the island of Maio.
 They were collected between May and September.
 It is amongst the most abundant species of spider living in the archipelago.